Do Go On - 400 - The Millennium Dome Heist

 Very interesting combo.

-This is a long one, so grab a drink, a blanket, and get comfy.
+All right.
+Hi, guys.
+This is a long one.
+So grab a drink, a blanket and get comfy.

 Thank you so much.

-In my last Fat Quarter question, I said I'd had a naff year so far.
+Here we go.
+In my last fact, quite a question, I said I'd had a NAF year so far.

 Well, it got a little better when I found out I'm pregnant.